naacl-org/naacl-2022-website/_pages/registration.md

 * Early registration ends June 4, 2022, 11:59 PM (ET).
 * Late registration starts June 5, 2022 and ends June 26, 2022, 9:00 AM (ET).
 * On-site registration begins June 26, 2022.  **It is suggested that onsite registration be completed and paid before you arrive at the registration desk.**  Bring a copy of your registration confirmation to the Onsite Registration Desk to pick up your badge.
-* If your plans change and you had selected virtual attendance but now want to attend in person, please contact Yes Events ([below](#cancellation-policy)) to make the change and pay the difference owed.
+* If your plans change and you had selected virtual attendance but now want to attend in person, please contact Yes Events (below) to make the change and pay the difference owed.
 Similarly, if you cannot attend in person as you had registered, by contacting Yes Events, you may change to virtual and receive a refund for the difference.

+For questions about your registration and/or payment, please contact **Yes Events**: <NAACLinfo@yesevents.com> or Toll Free: +1-800-937-8728.

 ## Registration Pricing